Steven Seagal Allegedly Offered Up ‘Sit On His Face’ Proposition To Actress In 1991 Phone Call?

 This alleged encounter came during the time Seagal was married to actress Kelly LeBrock who had just given birth to their second child, reports this accuser.
 She said he attempted to barge into the trailer while she was dressing one day and the day after that he called her at home with his inappropriate proposition.
 The woman told Page Six that she reminded Seagal that he was married and she alleges his response was “Ah, you are no fun.”

-This is not the first accusation of sexual inappropriateness made against Seagal, Actress Jenny McCarthy recently came out with accusations against the actor, who is also a martial arts expert.
+This is not the first accusation of sexual inappropriateness made against Seagal, actress Jenny McCarthy recently came out with accusations against the actor, who is also a martial arts expert.
 A recent article from the Inquisitr details her claim that Seagal “sexually harassed her and threatened her when she would not comply with his requests.”
 Portia De Rossi and Julianna Margulies have also made accusations towards the actor, as seen in separate articles from the Inquisitr.

 [Featured Image by Darko Vojinovic/AP Images]